 When you work with people, it is different than working with a machine.
-The work with people, i.e., culture change and leadership, is complex because people have values, ideas, moods, and they perceive your leadership and ideas differently from moment to moment.
+The work with people, i.e., culture change and leadership, is complex because people have values, ideas, and moods, and they perceive your leadership and ideas differently from moment to moment.
 Also, you are a part of your environment, workplace, and coworkers.
 How they act, feel, and respond will impact your perceptions of the work, organization, and leadership.
 This combination of views and values leads to a complex-adaptive-systems; as pieces change, move, and adjust, the outcome cannot be known.
 This lack of knowing does not mean you give up; you try a different approach.
 An approach that places your coworkers and you at the center of the organizational change recognizes that Human-Centered-Design puts you as the interpreter and knowledge source of what does and does not work for change.

-Below is one image of a cultureSCAN that I worked through with an executive team to better understand how people see and experience the organization.
+Above is one image of a cultureSCAN I worked through with an executive team to better understand how people see and experience the organization.

 Within human-designed change / complex-adaptive systems (all culture plus leadership work is a complex-adaptive system) require the voice of your team and those that interact with your service and product.
-Below is 5 steps that support change through how people work together and work within your organization.
+Below are 5 steps that support change through how people work together and within your organization.